Price Discrimination in International Airline Markets: Results

 \subsection{Market Heterogeneity}

-Recall that we estimate means and covariances of the parameters' distribution across all markets in our sample.
-In Table \ref{demandhet0} we present the means (i.e., the first moments) of these distributions averaged across all of our markets, and means for the market with the modal initial-capacity, of 117 economy seats and 15 first-class seats.
-The mean willingness-to-pay for a (one-way) economy class seat across our entire sample is \$413, and the modal market is \$508.
-The mean coefficient of variation of willingness-to-pay is 0.608, and the mean business traveler values an economy class ticket 22.6\% more than the mean leisure passenger.
-We estimate that, on average, about 23 passengers show up in the first period (110+ days before the flight) and, on average, arrivals decrease by 7\% each period while the fraction of business passengers increases by 7\% each period (across eight periods).
+We estimate parameters that determine the means and covariances of the demand across all markets and capacities in our sample.
+In Table \ref{demandhet0}, column (1), we present the mean values of these nine demand parameters averaged across all of our markets.
+The mean willingness-to-pay for a (one-way) economy-class seat by leisure passengers across our entire sample is \$392.43 (s.e. \$52.39), and for the small and large modal markets, the mean values are \$391.24 (s.e. \$61.42) and \$488 (s.e. \$54.21), respectively.\footnote{We use the bootstrap procedure to calculate the standard errors.
+In particular, we sample the data 100 times with replacement and compute the empirical moments.
+Then, using the model-implied moments for all 10,000 markets, we estimate $h(\cdot|\omega_1^*; \mu_{\Psi}, \Sigma_{\Psi})$ for each capacity, using the estimates from $h(\cdot|\omega_1^*; \widehat{\mu_{\Psi}}, \widehat{\Sigma_{\Psi}})$ as the starting values.
+We repeat these steps 100 times and determine the standard errors.}

-However, we have many different markets in our sample.
-To get a sense of the heterogeneity across these markets, in Figure \ref{fig:marginal} we show the marginal densities of four parameters (out of the eight parameters in $\Psi$).
-The main takeaway is that there is, indeed, substantial heterogeneity in demand across markets.
-For example, from Figure \ref{fig:marginal}-(a) we can see that the mode value of $\mu^{\ell}$ is approximately \$300, which is close to the market average of \$413 as shown in Table \ref{demandhet0}(1).
-However, there is a long upper tail, with a positive mass at the upper bound value of \$1,000.
-In Figure \ref{fig:marginal}(b), we present the density of $\delta^{b}$ that determines the difference in willingness-to-pay between leisure and business passengers as $\mu^b=\mu^l\times(1+\delta^b)$.
-We present the rate of change in the fraction of business passenger arrivals in panel (c).
-This distribution implies substantial heterogeneity in the fraction of business arrivals.

-We present the density of the taste for first-class service ($\xi$) in panel (d).
-On average, passengers' willingness-to-pay for a first-class seat is 23\% more than for an economy seat, with substantial heterogeneity across passengers.
-There is a mass close to zero, which implies thre is meaningful cross-cabin substitution, but also a long tail, which implies there is substantial potential surplus for airlines to capture.

-In Appendix \ref{appendix1}, Table \ref{demandhet1} we display the full variance-covariance estimates for the modal market.
-And in Tables \ref{table:appendix1} and \ref{table:appendix2} we display mean of the demand parameters across all twenty initial capacities for which we estimated the model.
+The demand estimates vary with the initial capacities.
+In Table \ref{demandhet0}, columns (2) and (3), we present the mean values of the demand implied by the estimates for the market with small and large modal capacities, respectively; see Figure \ref{fig:initialcapacity}(a).
+Additionally, in Tables \ref{table:appendix2} and \ref{table:appendix1}, we show the mean and mode of the nine demand parameters associated with the conditional estimated density $h(\cdot|\cdot;\widehat{\mu_{\Psi}}, \widehat{\Sigma_{\Psi}})$, different initial capacities $\omega_1$.